Charles L. Carson: Life and career

-On Dec.
-6, 1870, he was married to Annie F. Cornelius, the daughter of Richard Cornelius.
-He lived at 1725 Madison Avenue in Baltimore at the time of his death, at age 44.
-A number of Carson's buildings were completed by Carson and Sperry after Carson's death.
+On December 6, 1870, he married Annie F. Cornelius, daughter of Richard Cornelius.
+He lived at 1725 Madison Avenue in Baltimore at the time of his death in 1891, at age 44.
+He and his wife were interred at Loudon Park Cemetery in Baltimore.

 A number of his works are listed on the U.S. National Register of Historic Places.